nikkischnelle/LocatorBarConfiguration/README.md

 ## Why?
 While RedSyven's datapack worked fine for our purposes, some players ran into undiagnosable issues with their options not being updated.
-Since the server i used the datapack on might switch to Folia soon and datapacks aren't enabled in Folia, I wanted to see what Paper's **experimental** support for the Dialog API can do.
+Since the server I used the datapack on might switch to Folia soon and datapacks aren't enabled in Folia, I wanted to see what Paper's **experimental** support for the Dialog API can do.

 ## How does it work?